 I have been breastfeeding for over two and a half years.
-My oldest son nursed through my second pregnancy, then he nursed for a couple weeks with his baby brother before weaning at 23 months.
-Breastfeeding is such a rewarding experience, but there are some consolation prizes when the journey comes to an end.
+My oldest son nursed through my second pregnancy, then he nursed for a couple weeks with his baby brother before weaning at 23.5 months.
+Breastfeeding is such a rewarding experience.
+I’m not sure how long I will nurse my second baby.
+When I finally wean him it will be bittersweet.
+I’ll be emotional about being completely done with this phase of life and parenthood, but there are some consolation prizes when the journey comes to an end.

 Things to Look Forward to After Breastfeeding